High-Dose Melatonin Side Effects: Risks & Long-Term Implications Explained

 This article has provided a comprehensive overview, but further exploration is needed to address knowledge gaps and refine clinical guidelines.
 The future of high-dose melatonin therapy lies in its responsible use, guided by rigorous scientific inquiry and a commitment to patient welfare.

-While high-dose melatonin can help with jet lag and insomnia, it carries potential side effects such…….
+While high-dose melatonin can aid sleep and jet lag, it carries potential side effects like nausea,…….

-High-dose melatonin, though popular for sleep aid, carries significant risks like nausea, headaches,…….
+High-dose melatonin, popular for sleep benefits, carries potential risks like disrupted hormone leve…….